Colin Pittendrigh: Research on nocturnal rodents' circadian pacemaker (1973)

 Under constant light and high light intensity, Pittendrigh observed the locomotor activity of hamsters split into two parts, each has its own period.
 He thus proposed the E & M (Evening and Morning) dual oscillator model.
 Normally the two oscillator are coupled to each other and generate the intermediate free-running period which is what we usually measure.
 However, under constant high light intensity, the two oscillator uncouple, and each free runs with its own period, until they are stabilized at 180° apart or recouple again.
 Their influence on each other is greater when their peaks of activity are closer together.
-The model quantitatively accommodates τ and α summarized in Aschoff's rule, and Aftereffects on free-running period are predicted from prior light-dark history.
+The model quantitatively accommodates τ and α summarized in Aschoff's Rules, and Aftereffects on free-running period are predicted from prior light-dark history.

 As the technology of molecular biology advances, researchers found plenty molecular evidence for the E&M dual oscillator model.
 For example, the experiments of PDF (pigment dispersing factor)-producing cells in drosophila show that PDF is sufficient in generating morning activity, while having no effects on evening peak.
 In mammals, while normal hamster show SCNs (Suprachiasmatic nucleus) (the main circadian pacemaker in mammals) on 2 sides being in-phase with each other, the split hamster show SCN being anti-phase with each other.
 Ongoing research is trying to characterize the evening oscillator and study the interactions between E&M oscillators.